Seattle man dies following vaping incident in Klamath Falls - KOBI-TV NBC5 / KOTI-TV NBC2

-Klamath County Sheriff Chris Kaber says the vaping liquid has been secured as evidence.
-“When our deputy was at the scene of the incident, he was able to secure the vaping liquid that was apparently used by the gentleman prior to this incident.”
+Klamath County Sheriff Chris Kaber said the vaping liquid has been secured as evidence.
+“When our deputy was at the scene of the incident, he was able to secure the vaping liquid that was apparently used by the gentleman prior to this incident,” he explained.

-Sheriff Kaber cautions vaping has not been positively identified as the cause of death.

-Kaber says the incident is not being investigated as a criminal case at this time.
+Kaber said the incident is not being investigated as a criminal case at this time.

-Sheriff Kaber says the location of where the vaping fluid was sold is known, but he is not disclosing that information at this time.
+Sheriff Kaber said the location of where the vaping fluid was sold is known but he is not disclosing that information at this time.

 Prior to this incident, there have been two other vaping related deaths in Oregon.